go-sif/sif-datasource-elasticsearch/README.md

 )

 // ...
-query := "{}" // no need to include index, size or scrolling
+queryJSON := "" // no need to include index, size or scrolling
 				// params, as they will be overridden by sif
-// Full access to the SearchRequest object is provided for further query customization req := &es7api.SearchRequest{Body: strings.NewReader(query)}
+// Full access to the SearchRequest object is provided for further query customization req := &es7api.SearchRequest{Body: strings.NewReader(queryJSON)}
 ```

 3. Finally, define your configuration and create a `DataFrame` which can be manipulated with `sif`: